jupyterlab/extension-examples/launcher/README.md

 ![Launcher example](preview.gif)

-> Acknowledgement: This example is copied from Jeremy Tuloup [Python file extension](https://github.com/jtpio/jupyterlab-python-file).
+> Credit: This example is copied from Jeremy Tuloup [Python file extension](https://github.com/jtpio/jupyterlab-python-file).

-In this example, you will add the ability to create an empty Python file.
+This example allows to create an empty Python file.
 To do so, your extension will use two commands defined by the [documents manager](https://github.com/jupyterlab/jupyterlab/blob/master/packages/docmanager-extension/src/index.ts#L47-L75) of JupyterLab:

 - `'docmanager:new-untitled'`: Create new untitled document